jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 <a name="remove_zero_angles_or_not"/>

 ## Remove Zero Angles or Remove Duplicated Small Angles
-I saw lots of blog says if put too many zero angles to model, model will learn the zero bias. my experientment shows that instead remove lots of data, it's better to add more data to make it normal distributed. (remove zero angle data will reduce the training sample to half)
+I saw lots of blog says if put too many zero angles to model, model will bias to zero.

+my experiment shows that instead remove lots of data, it's better to add more data to make it normal distributed. (remove zero angle data will reduce the training sample to half)

 <a name="todos"/>

 #TODOs

+##More Models
 There are lot more waiting to explorer. the model has been totally been left out, only nvidia has been tested in this repo, feel free to fork this repo and experience more.
+1. nvidia with regularizer
+2. commaai model
+3. design some new model
+4. add RNN
+5. check udacity competition 2 and bring more model in